-A native of Greensboro, George Neal literally grew up in city’s restaurant community, getting his start washing dishes while finishing at Page High School.
+A Greensboro native, Proprietor George Neal literally grew up in the city’s restaurant community, getting his start washing dishes while finishing up at Page High School.
 He worked his way up the chain (dishes begot pantry which begot grille which begot executive chef) before starting off on his own with the original 1618 location in 2004.
 He experienced two schools of culinary education: he’s industry taught but also classically trained through his work at one of Greensboro’s premier French restaurants, Madison Park.
 And he gained kudos as the winner of the inaugural Fire in the Triad competition.
 In his free time, he can be found on the golf course or taking his son “Little George” to as many sporting events as he can.

 Nick Wilson, Managing Director/Proprietor

 How can you call something work when it excites you every morning?
-Nick Wilson does work at 1618 — he’s the proprietor after all — but spending time at his Greensboro locations is more fun than anything else.
-OK, fun would be checking in via FaceTime from a cottage on the Neuse River, but you get the point.
+Nick Wilson does work at 1618 — he’s the Proprietor after all — but spending time at his Greensboro locations is more fun than anything else.
+OK, fun would be checking in via FaceTime from a cabin in the mountains, but you get the point.
 His favorite part of the job?
 Walking the line of trendy and traditional while assisting with the creation of a high-end beverage program with the latest and greatest beers, wines, bubbles and high-quality cocktails.

 Nick landed in Greensboro for college and loved it so much he never left, finding a permanent home here with his tenured, erudite husband Holt, who deserves endless praise — and probably presents — for allowing Nick to ply his trade during the odd hours of a restauranteur.
-His hobbies include renovating houses and helping usher positive community change through philanthropy.
-He believes leading is more about doing than it is saying, prides himself on reciprocal loyalty with his patrons, and is genuinely thrilled when you leave his restaurants wanting to come back again.
+His belief in community change through philanthropy have earned him the Triad Business Journal 40 Under 40 award, an Action Greensboro Made in Greensboro honoree and the Greensboro Chamber Small Business Person of the Year award.

 James Ingold has come a long way since washing dishes at the Cardinal Country Club.
-This Greensboro native and Executive Grille Chef is entering his second decade working with the 1618 family.
+This Greensboro native is entering his second decade working with the 1618 family.
 He started as a line cook and has worked his way up the ranks.
 Despite his lengthy tenure with the restaurant group, he’s continually amazed with what he manages to learn every day on the job.

 James prides himself on being a hard worker, a devoted husband and loving father.
 1618 diners can rest assured they’re getting every ounce of James’ culinary prowess at the Grille, because much to his wife’s chagrin, he doesn’t do much cooking at home!

-Born into a restaurant family, Bar Manager Evans Nowlin cut her teeth on just about every dining job in existence – from folding napkins and washing dishes to catering, hosting and busing tables.
+Born into a restaurant family, Evans Nowlin cut her teeth on just about every dining job in existence — from folding napkins and washing dishes to catering, hosting and busing tables.
 Fresh from the nest, she spent many years in the North Carolina mountains working in fine dining under the tutelage of chefs and sommeliers who taught her a thing or two about memorable food, excellent service and the beauty of wine and spirits.
 Evans has been with 1618 since 2007, delighting bar patrons with her considerable knowledge of wine, spirits, craft cocktails and beer.
 She is a Certified Specialist of Spirits, a designation of the Society of Wine Educators which tests candidates’ knowledge and mastery of distillation and spirit production.

 Baking is in April Giron’s genes.
 The 1618 Pastry Chef comes from a long line of women who know their way around the kitchen.
 Memories of grand holiday dinners, homemade candies and special-occasion cakes dot her childhood.